atrolla/erlang-sandbox-projects/PITCHME.md

 #### Infect

-- increases its disease level by 1
+- increases a city disease level by 1
 - if the disease level is already at 3, an outbreak occurs

 ![Infection](assets/pandemic/infection.jpg)